 If approached by a journalist while the hearing is ongoing, ask them to contact the Medical Protection Press Office for assistance with their query.
-Your lawyer can also help manage the press in these situations.
+Your lawyer might also help manage the press in these situations.

-THE MEDICAL PROTECTION PRESS OFFICE IS COMMITTED TO DELIVERING THE HIGHEST QUALITY SERVICE, AND GUIDING YOU THROUGH ALL STAGES OF MEDIA ATTENTION
+MEDICAL PROTECTION'S PRESS OFFICE IS COMMITTED TO DELIVERING THE HIGHEST QUALITY SERVICE, AND GUIDING YOU THROUGH ALL STAGES OF MEDIA ATTENTION